 If you are new to Yoga, a group class may seem a bit daunting.
-But don’t worry no-one is judging… it doesn’t matter if you can’t touch your toes or you are not really into ‘om-ing’, come and try it out and see how you feel.
+But don’t worry, it doesn’t matter if you can’t touch your toes, come and try it out and see how you feel.

 Let us know if it is your first time to Yoga and if you have any injuries or if you are pregnant.
 Try to avoid arriving on a full stomach, drink plenty of water before-hand and wear comfy loose clothing.

 Yoga literally means yoke or union.
 It is an ancient 2,000 year old Indian philosophy and body of knowledge that through the practices of breath (pranayama) poses ( asana) and meditation brings us back to our innate state; harmonious, balanced and joyful.

 Using the breath to unite our mind and body, we create an embodied awareness.
 The practise of yoga allows us to slow down and listen to ourselves and as the mind quietens, we begin to “still the fluctuations of the mind”.
 It allows us to be instead of do.
 To be in the present moment with ourselves.

 As we synchronise our breath and movement there are many rejuvenating physical benefits including reducing stress, release of toxins, strengthening, and increasing flexibility.
 It is also an invitation to turn inside and let go of the constructs we create in our minds, bodies and lives and open up to deeper levels of self-discovery and healing.